 Unrealistic deadlines: Allowing time for change to percolate through to all affected parties is expected as part of call scheduler software implementation.
 Schedulers must have time to develop skills, and the discipline to learn and use new skills.

-No sense of urgency or no deadlines: No urgency is the opposite of unrealistic deadlines, perhaps indicating lack of buy-in, or management commitment.
-General lack of urgency results in cancelation of appointments, updates and ultimately communication failure.
+No sense of urgency or no deadlines: No urgency is the opposite of unrealistic deadlines, perhaps indicating a lack of buy-in or management commitment.
+General lack of urgency results in the cancelation of appointments, updates, and ultimately communication failure.

 Getting it “wrong” means you are on the road to “getting it right!”
 You may be closer to the solution for your call scheduling problem than you thought, you just need to reset expectations, re-engage your team, and “reboot” your project.